Recently, I came across a Search Engine Watch article titled "10 SEO Considerations for a Content management System." Being

 simple, descriptive URLs that also

-contain keywords.
+.
 It benefits your page to be associated with your targeted

 keywords/phrases, but it also pays when someone links directly to your page